eliottwantz/plock/README.md

 # Plock

-Plock is an all in one authentication server, providing email & password, email verification codes, two-factor authentication, OAuth with social providers, and passkey authentication, with session management using cookies and bearer tokens.
+Plock is an all-in-one authentication server, providing email & password, email verification codes, two-factor authentication, OAuth with social providers, and passkey authentication, with session management using cookies and bearer tokens.

 > [!WARNING]
 > N.B.
 This project is still in early development.
 It is not ready for production use yet.
-> It is currently only supporting Turso as the database.
-I plan to add support for other databases in the near future, such as SQLite, PostgreSQL, and MySQL.
+> It currently only supports `Turso` and `Postgres` as the database.
+I am gradually adding support for other databases, such as SQLite and MySQL.

 ## Usage